 There are some apps specifically designed for couples, and Honeydue is built for couples to track their money together.
-Honeydue helps track the balances across accounts, tracks when bills are due (and who’s supposed to pay them) and allows users to chat with each other in the app.
-There’s also a free option for a joint bank account held by a Federal Deposit Insurance Corporation-insured bank.
+Honeydue shows the balances across accounts, tells you how you split expenses, tracks when bills are due (and who’s supposed to pay them) and allows users to chat with each other in the app.
+There’s also a free option for a joint bank account held by a Federal Deposit Insurance Corporation (FDIC)-insured bank.

 Budgets can be viewed together or separately in the app, and like most budgeting services, Honeydue alerts users when a budget is exceeded or when a bill is due.
-Honeydue merges information for both partners, and it’s the best option for couples who want to manage their money together.
+Honeydue merges information for both partners, and it’s the best budget app for couples who want to manage their money together.

 Honeydue is a standout among budgeting apps designed for couples: users and their partners can jointly check transactions, track accounts and coordinate bill payments on the platform.
 It’s the best free app in this category, and it has robust tools for tracking a couple’s finances.

 Cost: Free (or $8 per month or $70 per year for premium)

 Goodbudget is a straightforward envelope budgeting app.
 Envelope budgeting is based around putting a month’s worth of cash in an envelope labeled for a specific budget category.
 Once that money’s gone, the budget’s been reached, and if there’s some money left over, there’s some extra disposable income for expenses outside of the budget.